Application for Divorce When Overseas

 - Ordinarily live in Australia and have done so for 12 months immediately before filing for divorce.

-The parties must also satisfy the Court that they have been separated for at least 12 months.
+The parties must also satisfy the Federal Circuit and Family Court of Australia (FCFCOA) (Court) that they have been separated for at least 12 months.
+This is a requirement for divorce in Australia.

 The applicant must provide the Court with a copy of the marriage certificate.